 Mount Everest is the highest peak in the world.
-With an elevation of 8,848m Mount Everest is one of the most difficult mountains to climb.
+With an elevation of 8,848.86 m Mount Everest is one of the most difficult mountains to climb.
 Located in Nepal and Tibet Mount Everest is also called as Sagarmatha (‘head in blue sky’ or ‘peak of Heaven’) in Nepal.
 In China it is called as Chomolungma (Goddess of Valley).
 The third highest Himalayan peak Kanchenjunga lies Partly in India and Nepal.

-In the year 1865, The Royal Geographical Society of UK gave Mt Everest its English name in honour of George Everest, a Welsh surveyor who worked as the British Surveyor General of India from 1830 to 1843.
-The height of Mount Everest was first published in 1856, when it was known as Peak XVI.
-In 1953 the first successful ascent to the summit of Mount Everest was achieved by New Zealander Edmund Hillary and Nepali sherpa Tenzing Norgay.
-From 2005 - 2010 there was an argument about the exact height.
 China claimed that it should be measured based on the height of bare rocks which stood at is 8,844m.
 While, Nepal claimed that the height of Mount Everest should be measured based on the height of snow, which stood at 8,848m.
 Finally an agreement was reached between two countries saying that height of Mount Everest is 8,848m.

 The geology of Mount Everest is very simple.
 The mountain consists of sedimentary rocks that were under Tethys Sea.
 The sedimentary rock layers of Mount Everest are limestone, marble, shale, and pelite underneath them are older rocks including granite, pegmatite intrusions, and gneiss.
 Mount Everest is composed of three distinct rock formations.
 Each formation is separated by faults called as detachments.
 From the mountain base to the summit one can notice the Rongbuk Formation, the North Col Formation and the Qomolangma Formation.